Marker Logo

 Erected 2015 by North Carolina Office of Archives and History.
 (Marker Number J-28.)

-Topics.
-This historical marker is listed in this topic list: Civil Rights.
+Topics and series.
+This historical marker is listed in these topic lists: Civil RightsNotable Events.
+In addition, it is included in the North Carolina Division of Archives and History series list.
 A significant historical date for this entry is November 3, 1979.

 Location.
 36° 3.869′ N, 79° 45.761′ W. Marker is in Greensboro, North Carolina, in Guilford County.
-Marker is at the intersection of McConnell Road and Dunbar Street, on the right when traveling west on McConnell Road.
+It is in McConnell Road Community.
+It is at the intersection of McConnell Road and Dunbar Street, on the right when traveling west on McConnell Road.
 Touch for map.
 Marker is at or near this postal address: 1921 McConnell Rd, Greensboro NC 27401, United States of America.
 Touch for directions.

 Paid Advertisement